nwarford/nlp-hw/README.md

 # nlp-hw
-Homework for NLP course at University of Maryland
+Homework for NLP course at Oberlin College

 Shared Data
 ==================